d-zone-org/d-zone/README.md

 Don't forget to rebuild `bundle.js` and re-upload the web files after updating!

 ## Design
-The game engine architecture is currently loosely based on [crtrdg](http://crtrdg.com/).
+The game engine uses a self-designed Entity-Component-System architecture.
+This project is largely a learning experience for me, so no game libraries are used.

-It consists of both a server and client component:
+The project consists of both a server and client component:

 ### Server Component
 The server runs a [Discord bot](https://www.npmjs.com/package/discord.io) which monitors the activity and user statuses in the server(s) of your choice.
 This data is sent to clients in real time via websockets.